b-it-bots/mas_knowledge_base/README.md

 * `get_parent_classes_of`: Returns a list of all ancestor classes of a given class
 * `get_subjects_of`: Returns a list of all subjects related to a given object through a given property `(subject property object)`
 * `get_objects_of`: Returns a list of all objects related to a given subject through a given property `(subject property object)`

+#### domestic_ontology_interface

+The domestic ontology interface exposes methods useful for domestic applications.

+The following methods are exposed by the domestic interface:
+* `get_default_storing_location`: Returns a string representing the location where a specific item or an item of a given category is stored by default

 ### mas_knowledge_base